Our Stance on Net-Zero

 We can’t buy our way out of the climate crisis

-We are seeing the term “net-zero” greenwashed by corporations, institutions and individuals for personal, capitalistic interest.
-Sometimes the word is used as a lie, sometimes it's an empty pledge, and sometimes it's a way to avoid the real issue and continue he harmful ways we operate.
+We are seeing the term “net-zero” greenwashed by corporations, institutions, and individuals for personal and capitalistic interest.
+Sometimes the word is used as a lie, sometimes it's an empty pledge, and sometimes it's a way to avoid the real issue and continue the harmful ways we operate.
 For governments and corporations that are responsible for emitting many harmful GHGs, the concept of net-zero opens up a loophole for them to exploit.

 There are a few key problems with this: